GenericMappingTools/GMT.jl/docs/src/common_opts.md

 specified pole [regular gridlines].
 Ignored if gridlines are not requested (below) and disallowed for the oblique Mercator projection.

+For Cartesian plots the *slanted=angle* allows for the optional angle to plot slanted annotations; the angle is with respect to the horizontal and must be in the -90 <= *angle* <= 90 range only.
+This applies to the x-axis only, with the exception of the *slanted=:parallel* form that plots the y annotations parallel to y-axis.

 To add a plot title do *title="My title"* The Frame setting is optional but can be invoked once to override the above defaults.